ilpropheta/ilpropheta.github.io/README.md

   - given my first talk at a professional conference (*AgileDay 2013*)
 - 2014
   - curated my first technical track about C++ for a professional event (*Community Days 2014*)
-  - organized my first meetup - the first Italian C++ Community meetup, in Milan
+  - organized my first meetup - the first Italian C++ Community meetup - in Milan
   - facilitated a workshop for the first time, at *AgileDay 2014*
   - attended *Meeting C++* for the first time - my first C++ event ever
   - signed up for [HackerRank](https://www.hackerrank.com/) for the first time